Professional brand and networking Mastering LinkedIn

 Language and How Things Fit

 When you tag someone, the system uses computer language reading (NLP) to look at how well your post matches what the tagged people are known for.
-It tries to group things together to see if a post about "Cloud Security" really fits with the skills of the people you tagged.
+It tries to group things together to see if a post about "Cloud Security" fits with the skills of the people you tagged.

 The "Vouch" System